ray-project/ray/doc/source/train/user_guide.rst

 The latest saved checkpoint can be accessed through the ``Trainer``'s ``latest_checkpoint`` attribute.

-Concrete examples are provided to demonstrate how checkpoints are saved appropriately in distributed training.
+Concrete examples are provided to demonstrate how checkpoints (model weights but not models) are saved appropriately in distributed training.

 .. tabs::